lauravoineag/MobileAndroidDeveloper/README.md

          <summary>Learning</summary>

          * Context is a super class.
 Context object comes from Android Content.
-         * It's brigde between Android apps and the rest of Android Operating system.
+         * It's brigde between YOUR Android app and the rest of Android Operating system.
-         * It provides context for your app to operate within the larger scope of whole Android Operating System.
+         * It provides **context** for your app to operate within the larger scope of whole Android Operating System.
-         * Your app needs to communicate to other system/components or other apps(eg get access to resources- images,unlocalised strings you need access to context) another eg(DB or preferences)
+         * Your app needs to communicate to other system/components or other apps(eg get access to resources- static images, localised strings you need access to context) another eg(DB or preferences).
+To get these you need access to the context.
          * Where DB needs to save something on your Android device & because that file system is an Android component(part of Android system) you need context to write to this file system)
-         * If you want to launch a new activity from your app or from another - you need Context in order for your app to read a text file in an app that supports text files - to open that other activity which is able to read the textfiles that would need Context.
+         * If you want to launch a different Activity from your app or from another - you need Context in order for your app to read a text file in an app that supports text files - to open that other Activity which is able to read the textfiles that would need Context.
+It's the middle man between your app and other components.
          <img width="547" alt="image" src="https://github.com/lauravoineag/MobileAndroidDeveloper/assets/77536595/cbfcc242-17dd-42f5-9e35-067fa4b70c36">

-         * A kotlin class doesn't know how to interact with my Android app, where to save data etc, so it needs access to a context object passing in.
+         * A kotlin class doesn't know how to interact with my Android app, where to save data etc, so it needs access to a context object.
+Now it's connected to the Android side. and can use this context intance to do all of these things: write to files, open DB connections.
        <img width="547" alt="image" src="https://github.com/lauravoineag/MobileAndroidDeveloper/assets/77536595/2c0ac4d0-7250-4d67-9801-baec0e54e412">

-         * It's s how your android app interacts/gets access to other components/apps.
+         * Context is a Superclass.
+It's s how your android app interacts/gets access to other components/apps.
          * Subclasses of Context:
              - Activity Context (Main Activity)
              - Application Context (MyApplication - Different Application)